krbnite/krbnite.github.io/_posts/2020-01-17-Intel-at-the-Edge-The-Inference-Engine.md

 `IENetwork` directly represents the model, read in from the model's two IR files (e.g., `model.xml` and `model.bin`), which are mandatory parameters.

+By the end of the lesson, we use everything we've learned about pre-trained models, the Model Optimizer, and the Inference Engine, as well as some bacis of OpenCV, to develop an app that can be used on a video stream to detect cars and overlay bounding boxes.

 # Some Example Code